 Aullwood Audubon is a private 501c3 nonprofit organization.
 Aullwood Audubon is not a part of Five Rivers MetroParks and does not receive tax dollars.
 Admission or membership is required to visit our nature center, farm, sanctuary and trails.
-General admission is free for children 3 and under, $8.00 for children 4 to 12, $12.00 for adults 13 to 64, and $10.00 for seniors age 65 and over and active duty military members.
-Admission to Aullwood is free for Friends of Aullwood members, National Audubon Society members and members of organizations who belong to the Association of Nature Center Administrators (ANCA).
+General admission is free for children 3 and under, $8.00 for children 4 to 12, $12.00 for adults 13 to 64, and $10.00 for seniors age 65 and over, active duty military members and veterans with military ID.
+Members of Friends of Aullwood (our support group), National Audubon Society and ANCA affiliated organizations receive free admission with membership card.
 Find out more about getting unlimited visits with our trolls and other benefits of being a Friends of Aullwood member on our membership page.
-We have recently improved our signage and closed informal entrances to our site from other properties to clarify the admission requirement.
+We have improved signage and closed informal entrances to our site from other properties to clarify the admission requirement.

 Your admission fees and memberships cover a crucial part of our operational expenses.
 Please make sure to stop in at the nature center or farm discovery center building to pay admission or purchase a Friends of Aullwood membership before visiting.
 Your support allows us to stay open to the public.
 Thank you!

 When is Aullwood Audubon open?
 Is Aullwood Audubon open during the holiday?

-Aullwood Audubon is open 9 AM to 5 PM Tuesday through Saturday and 1 PM to 5 PM Sunday.
+Aullwood Audubon is open 9 a.m. to 5 p.m.
+Tuesday through Saturday and 1 p.m. to 5 p.m.
+Sunday.
 Aullwood's Nature Center, Farm Discovery Center, trails and property are closed on Mondays.
-Please note that Aullwood's trails are closed when Aullwood is closed, and no access to the site is permitted after hours.
+Please note that Aullwood's trails are closed when Aullwood is closed, and no access to the site is permitted after business hours.
 For the latest on our schedule, holiday closings, and other events, please visit our Events page.

 Aullwood Audubon is open rain or shine and year-around.
 General admission tickets are non-refundable and non-exchangeable.
 For this reason, we recommend you carefully plan your visit to allow for adequate time to explore our property and "The Troll that Hatched an Egg" exhibit by Thomas Dambo.